huriettic/csharpsdl3portalrenderer/README.md

-Put SDL3.Core.DLL and SDL3.DLL with the exe you build.
+Put SDL3.DLL with the exe you build.

 Put the assets folder with the exe you build.

+Create a folder then put SDL3.Core.DLL in it and reference it.